akashnixon/rsa/README.md

 - Ensure no port conflicts

 ## Logging
-- Backend logs will be in the console or configured log file
+- Backend logs will be in the console
 - Frontend logs visible in the terminal running `npm start`

+## Contact
+- Contact me via E-Mail if you have any issues running: nixonakash01@gmail.com